 Statutory and Regulatory Framework: The strength and stability of the underlying RCs are established by the financing order issued by the authority as part of the Act.
-The financing order establishes the irrevocable and nonbypassable RCs and defines bondholders' property rights in the 2016A restructuring property.
+The financing order establishes the irrevocable and nonbypassable RCs and defines bondholders' property rights in the 2016B restructuring property.
 The financing order contains the key elements important in a utility tariff securitization, as discussed in detail on page 19.

-Adequate Credit Enhancement via True-Ups: Mandatory annual true-up filings adjust RCs to ensure collections are sufficient to provide all scheduled payments of principal and interest, pay fees and expenses and replenish the debt service (1.50%) and operating reserve (0.50%) subaccounts.
-Furthermore, semiannual and quarterly true ups may occur if necessary but must meet certain defined parameters.
+Adequate Credit Enhancement via True-Ups: Mandatory annual true-up filings adjust RCs to ensure collections are sufficient to provide all scheduled payments of principal and interest, pay fees and expenses, and replenish the debt service (1.50%) and operating reserve (0.50%) subaccounts.
+Furthermore, semiannual and quarterly true-ups may occur if necessary but must meet certain defined parameters.

-Supports 'AAAsf' Stresses: Demand shifts in consumption can be caused by various factors, such as the introduction of new technologies, demographic changes or shifting usage patterns, which present greater risk in this transaction relative to others in this asset class, given the longer tenor of the restructuring bonds.
+Supports 'AAAsf' Stresses: Demand shifts in consumption can be caused by various factors, such as the introduction of new technologies, demographic changes or shifting usage patterns, which present greater risk in this transaction relative to others in this asset class. given the longer tenor of the restructuring bonds.
 Fitch's 'AAAsf' scenario analysis stresses key model variables, such as consumption variance, chargeoff rates and delinquencies, to address this risk.
-Under Fitch's 'AAAsf' stress assumptions, the aggregate RC for the Series 2013T/TE, and Series 2015, and Series 2016A transactions is 3.44 (cents/kWh), or 16.52% of the residential customer bill, which is consistent for 'AAAsf' ratings.
+Under Fitch's 'AAAsf' stress assumptions, the aggregate RC for the series 2013T/TE, series 2015, series 2016A and series 2016B transactions is 3.49 (cents/kWh), or 16.75% of the residential customer bill, which is consistent for 'AAAsf' ratings